juzeon/fast-mail-bomber/README.md

 QQ Mail: 71% into Inbox, 29% into Trash.

 Zoho Mail: 0% into Inbox, 15.9% into Newsletter, 84.1% into Trash.

-(Best spam filter!)
+Yandex Mail: 0% into Inbox, 100% into Trash.

 ## How to prevent being bombed